State of New Jersey Common Pension Fund D Sells 66,344 Shares of Hewlett Packard Enterprise (NYSE:HPE)

 A number of other hedge funds have also recently bought and sold shares of the business.
 Advisor Group Holdings Inc. bought a new position in shares of Hewlett Packard Enterprise in the first quarter worth $1,045,000.
 APG Asset Management N.V. increased its position in shares of Hewlett Packard Enterprise by 40.9% in the first quarter.
 APG Asset Management N.V. now owns 1,109,954 shares of the technology company’s stock worth $10,778,000 after purchasing an additional 322,027 shares during the period.
 Morgan Stanley increased its position in shares of Hewlett Packard Enterprise by 19.9% in the first quarter.
 Morgan Stanley now owns 3,929,167 shares of the technology company’s stock worth $38,153,000 after purchasing an additional 652,853 shares during the period.
 State of Alaska Department of Revenue increased its position in shares of Hewlett Packard Enterprise by 17.9% in the second quarter.
 State of Alaska Department of Revenue now owns 555,803 shares of the technology company’s stock worth $5,407,000 after purchasing an additional 84,391 shares during the period.
 Finally, Municipal Employees Retirement System of Michigan increased its position in shares of Hewlett Packard Enterprise by 288.9% in the second quarter.
 Municipal Employees Retirement System of Michigan now owns 74,910 shares of the technology company’s stock worth $729,000 after purchasing an additional 55,650 shares during the period.
 Hedge funds and other institutional investors own 80.89% of the company’s stock.

 A number of brokerages recently commented on HPE.
-Citigroup raised their price target on Hewlett Packard Enterprise from $8.00 to $9.00 and gave the stock a “sell” rating in a research report on Wednesday, August 26th.
+140166 restated a “hold” rating and issued a $10.00 price target on shares of Hewlett Packard Enterprise in a research report on Monday, July 13th.
 Zacks Investment Research cut Hewlett Packard Enterprise from a “buy” rating to a “hold” rating and set a $10.00 target price on the stock. in a research report on Thursday, August 27th.
-Credit Suisse Group lifted their target price on Hewlett Packard Enterprise from $6.50 to $9.00 and gave the company an “underperform” rating in a research report on Friday, October 16th.
 Standpoint Research upgraded Hewlett Packard Enterprise from a “hold” rating to a “buy” rating in a research report on Tuesday, September 8th.
+ValuEngine cut Hewlett Packard Enterprise from a “sell” rating to a “strong sell” rating in a research report on Tuesday, September 1st.
 Finally, Morgan Stanley lifted their target price on Hewlett Packard Enterprise from $11.00 to $12.00 and gave the company an “equal weight” rating in a research report on Friday, October 16th.
 Three research analysts have rated the stock with a sell rating, fourteen have issued a hold rating and four have given a buy rating to the company.
 The company currently has a consensus rating of “Hold” and an average target price of $11.86.

-Hewlett Packard Enterprise (NYSE:HPE) last posted its quarterly earnings data on Tuesday, August 25th.
-The technology company reported $0.32 EPS for the quarter, topping the Zacks’ consensus estimate of $0.23 by $0.09.
-The company had revenue of $6.80 billion during the quarter, compared to analyst estimates of $6.06 billion.
-Hewlett Packard Enterprise’s revenue was down 5.8% compared to the same quarter last year.
-During the same period in the prior year, the firm earned $0.45 earnings per share.
-Equities analysts anticipate that Hewlett Packard Enterprise will post 1.32 earnings per share for the current fiscal year.
+Hewlett Packard Enterprise (NYSE:HPE) last issued its quarterly earnings data on Tuesday, August 25th.
+The technology company reported $0.32 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.23 by $0.09.
+The company had revenue of $6.80 billion for the quarter, compared to analysts’ expectations of $6.06 billion.
+The business’s revenue for the quarter was down 5.8% on a year-over-year basis.
+During the same period last year, the company posted $0.45 EPS.
+As a group, equities analysts expect that Hewlett Packard Enterprise will post 1.32 EPS for the current fiscal year.

-The firm also recently announced a quarterly dividend, which was paid on Wednesday, October 7th.
-Shareholders of record on Wednesday, September 9th were issued a $0.12 dividend.
-The ex-dividend date of this dividend was Tuesday, September 8th.
+The business also recently disclosed a quarterly dividend, which was paid on Wednesday, October 7th.
+Investors of record on Wednesday, September 9th were issued a dividend of $0.12 per share.
+The ex-dividend date was Tuesday, September 8th.
 This represents a $0.48 dividend on an annualized basis and a yield of 5.56%.
-Hewlett Packard Enterprise’s payout ratio is currently 27.12%.
+Hewlett Packard Enterprise’s dividend payout ratio (DPR) is 27.12%.

 Hewlett Packard Enterprise Company provides solutions that allow customers to capture, analyze, and act upon data from edge to cloud.
 The company offers industry standard servers for multi-workload computing; mission-critical servers; storage solutions; and solutions for secondary workloads and traditional tape, storage networking, and disk products, such as HPE MSA and HPE XP.